AliceO2Group/AliceO2/Detectors/MUON/MCH/Workflow/README.md

 o2-mch-errors-writer-workflow
 ```

-Take as input the list of all MCH processing errors ([Error](../Base/include/MCHBase/Error.h)) in the current time frame, with the data description "ERRORS", and write it in the root file "mcherrors.root".
+Take as input the list of all MCH processing errors ([Error](../Base/include/MCHBase/Error.h)) in the current time frame, with the data description "PROCERRORS", and write it in the root file "mcherrors.root".